 Living in a tiny home means you don’t have a lot of space, and no space to lug around a bunch of books.
 I’m addicted to my Kindle Paperwhite for ease of use and portability, plus, I’ll never be without a book!
 A Kindle can be connected to a hotspot signal to download a new book on the go.
 Plus, the Kindle Paperwhite, which I own, is backlit and can be read anywhere without disturbing a sleeping partner.
 I go everywhere with my Kindle, and hope I never have to go without!

-No tiny house dweller will ever be upset to get a gift card as a present.
-Not only do they not contribute to “stuff”, they are invaluable for someone living small.
+A gift card is the ideal, clutter-free gift.
+Not only do they not contribute to “stuff,” they allow the tiny house dweller to shop for the just-right something that he or she really needs or wants.
 Here are ideas for the best gift cards to buy for tiny house dwellers:

 - Amazon gift card

 - REI gift card